 In these examples, hair loss in women can actually be a sign of more serious underlying medical conditions.
 As with other health conditions, if your symptoms are concerning you, head to your doctor to discuss treatment options.

 Happy, Healthy Hair Habits

 Pattern hair loss, like other physical changes, can be scary, but now that you understand the science behind it, you can begin dealing with it.
-Natural DHT blockers might be just the solution you need to achieve hair wellness.
+Natural DHT blockers might be just the solution you need to combat thinning hair.